LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 The numbers make sense.
 Still, I double-checked these totals from the raw data and I get exactly the same figures.
 The zero-ticket driver-days have higher numbers than I expect for the reasons I explained about the total driving population.

+Still, the percentages make sense.
+An average of 4 tickets in 30 years.
+Many people get no tickets.
+The average driver gets one every several years.
+The speeders bring up the average about 10% but the policy reduces it by 4% overall.

 ## Linear Probability Models